About

 beth shafer, DIRECTOR AT LARGE

-With over a decade of experience at The Museum of Flight, I have had the privilege of shaping the museum’s retail and visitor experience.
-For seven years, I served as the Retail Operations Manager, training staff to understand the vital connection between our products, mission, collection, and the overall visitor journey.
-Over the last three years, as Manager of Retail and Admissions, I’ve extended my focus to creating a comprehensive Visitor Experience Team, one that prioritizes a sense of belonging and ensures all front-facing staff play an integral role in welcoming and educating our visitors.
+With over a decade of experience at The Museum of Flight, Beth has had the privilege of shaping the museum’s retail and visitor experience.
+For seven years, she served as the Retail Operations Manager, training staff to understand the vital connection between products, mission, collection, and the overall visitor journey.
+Over the last three years, as Manager of Retail and Admissions, she extended her focus to creating a comprehensive Visitor Experience Team, one that prioritizes a sense of belonging and ensures all front-facing staff play an integral role in welcoming and educating visitors.

-In addition to my work at The Museum of Flight, I have been an engaged member of the Museum Store Association (MSA) for 10 years.
-From attending my first chapter meeting and realizing how much I shared with others about the retail experience, to serving on the Pacific Northwest MSA (PNWMSA) Board since 2019, I have worked to foster a sense of community within MSA.
-As chapter president, I helped keep our chapter connected and supported.
-In recent years, I have been involved in planning events that emphasize inclusivity, welcoming new members, and institutions into our chapter.
+Beth has been an engaged member of the Museum Store Association (MSA) for 10 years.
+From attending her first chapter meeting and realizing how much she had to offer others about her retail experience, to serving on the Pacific Northwest MSA (PNWMSA) Board since 2019, she values fostering a sense of community within MSA.
+In recent years, Beth has been involved in planning PNW events that emphasize inclusivity, welcoming new members, and institutions into the chapter.

 Steve Santangelo, VENDOR MEMBER ADVISOR

-Steve Santangelo is the Sales Director at Popcorn Custom Products and Museum Nerd.
-Born and raised in Hartford, Connecticut, he joined the Popcorn team in the fall of 2014 and played a key role in launching the Museum Nerd brand during the 2020 COVID shutdown.
+Steve Santangelo was born and raised in Hartford, Connecticut.
+He joined the Popcorn team in the fall of 2014 and played a key role in launching the Museum Nerd brand during the 2020 COVID shutdown.

 With over fifteen years of sales experience and a decade at Popcorn, Steve has overseen thousands of custom projects for the museum store marketplace, always striving for excellence in every program he helps create for cultural institutions.
 A passionate advocate for The Museum Store Association (MSA), his first year at Popcorn also marked his first MSA event—fittingly held in Hartford, CT—where he had a defining moment, thinking, “I have found my people.”